 To qualify for subsides, your household modified adjusted gross income (MAGI) will be used.
-This chart shows you what your income level will need to be to qualify for subsidies. (**Insert chart in this section) There are also things that can disqualify you for subsidies, like having a health insurance plan offered at work that is less than about 10% of your income.
+This chart shows you what your income level will need to be to qualify for subsidies.
+If you are under the 138%, you'll most likely fall under Medicaid.
+If between the 138% and the 400%, you may qualify subsidies.
+There are also things that can disqualify you for subsidies, like having a health insurance plan offered at work that is less than about 10% of your income.
 Reach out to us if you're unsure if you qualify for a subsidy.
 If your MAGI is between the 138% and the 250% there are also cost sharing for reduced deductibles and reduced out of pocket maximums.

 *This is based on 2020 Federal Poverty Guidelines.

 Yes.
 We offer plans that are off-exchange too.
 The same on-exchange plans are available at the same rates off-exchange.
 There are additional plans offered only off-exchange that we can go over with you too.